 1. What is Cistern?

 In order to meet the water needs of the cities, structures built underground are called cisterns.
 Cisterns are distributed for storing rainwater and freshwater transported here, for the residents of the city to use.
 Especially in cities where water is difficult to obtain, these cisterns made to supply water are used to meet the water needs of the entire city.
 It is said that there are an estimated 200 Istanbul cistern structures.
 Only 6 of them are open to visitors.
-The biggest of these is Basilica.
-Basilica Cisterna Istanbul, the most visited museum in Turkey ranks third.
+The biggest of these is here with the Basilica Cistern history and Basilica Cistern architecture.
+Basilica Cistern Istanbul, the most visited museum in Türkiye ranks third.

 2. How Was The Basilica Cistern Found?